MinaProtocol/mina/rfcs/0019-storing-client-data.md

 - How can we extend this design so that a client has multiple devices (i.e. Desktop application, mobile, etc...).
 - What happens if the archive node dies, how would we appropriate deal with the diffs?
 - What happens if the database is full and writes stop?
 What are the appriopriate actions to do?
+- - Can we integrate the persistence system and the archival system in some way to make queries and stores more efficient?